 A beginner’s guide to the WAX cryptocurrency and how you can buy, sell and trade WAX tokens in Australia.

-WAX Tokens (WAX) are utility tokens that allow virtual goods to be exchanged for cryptocurrency.
+WAX Tokens (WAX or WAXP) are utility tokens that allow virtual goods to be exchanged for cryptocurrency.
 Let’s take a closer look at how these tokens work and how you can buy WAX in Australia.

 Where can I buy WAX?